CaptainMeehan/modular-ui/README.md

 Note that this project is ongoing and some parts of the code might not make sense as it is right now implemented in another system.
 The code is centered around a UI type base class and a UI manager with a state stack.

+Next step in this code is cleanup and a more general approach to load the UI from json files after export from a UI Editor that I am making using winapi.